scuzzydude/asimov/asimov.md

 As I neared the end of my walk, a cynical thought hit me.
 In November on my birthday when I'd gotten the basketball, James Harden was making a stink about wanting to leave the Rockets.
 It was such a gut-punch, because in the middle of the pandemic, the Rockets had kept me optimistic.
 What followed was the season from hell.
 They did trade The Beard, and in return got a gimpy star player they traded only two months later.
 There was still hope, the Rockets had gone on a 6-game winning streak, but then the Rocket's best young player got hurt, and they went on a losing streak of 20 games.
 At that point in April, I had watched the Rockets lose 37 of the last 43 games.
 For Rockets fans it was absolute hell.
 I'm thinking, hey little brother, thanks for the gift.
 He'd tricked me into objectifying *The Dream*, and perhaps that was the greatest sin against the basketball gods.
 I got home and watched the game, the Rockets versus the Bucks, heavyweight of the East.
 I watched, like I watched every game of the losing streak, doing my penance, now with the even heavier heart after realizing my sin.

 The Rockets were down 17 points in the second quarter, even after the Buck's star player was forced out by injury in the first minute of the game.
 The Rockets got it down to 8 points by halftime, but I'd seen this film before.
 In the second half something miraculous happened.
 Kevin Porter Junior, a player we'd acquired for wooden nickels as a bizarre ricochet effect of trading James Harden, caught fire.
 Kevin, just twenty years old, was a brilliant guard who had potential to be a star.
 He'd just been through a somewhat embarrassing and very public incident in Miami where he'd might have saved his teammate's life.
 As if to confirm the maxim, "No good deed goes unpunished," The NBA had suspended him for a week for COVID protocol violations, and first game back, against the fellow bottom feeding Timberwolves, had scored only 2 points in a nauseating loss.
-That night against the eastern powerhouse Milwaukee Bucks, Porter was unconscious, destroying the defensive heavyweight with ease.
+That night against the eastern powerhouse Milwaukee Bucks, Porter was unconscious, destroying the defensive juggernaut with ease.
 He ended up with the box score of 51 points and 11 assists, becoming the youngest player in NBA history to record 50/10, beating the previous title holder LeBron James, by 3 years.

 This story would be better if after my walk, I'd gone and held that signed basketball, trying to absorb some *The Dream* magic, and somehow channeled that through my television back to the Toyota Center and into the soul of Keven Porter.
 But I didn't.
 Porter stepped up big because he did what stars do when they've had a bad game and been talked about in the media for non-basketball related reason.
 He played ball.

 ![A person in a uniform holding a baseball bat Description automatically generated with low confidence](media/image4.jpg){width="2.4in" height="3.0in"}

+Figure 4 - June 2014 Sport\'s Illustrated Cover

 You might wonder, where am I taking this?
 Am I casting some voodoo spell of writing reality?
 Perhaps.
 Don't believe stuff like that works?
 I refer you to the June 2014 Sport's Illustrated Cover Story Entitled, "Your 2017 World Series Champs," with a picture of Astros then rookie George Springer on the cover.
 In 2014 the Astros were the worst team in baseball, having been through five losing seasons.
 I have to be honest -- I am a fair-weather Astros fan.
 Here's the thing about losing basketball -- games tend to finish up rather quickly.
 Not so much with bad baseball.
 Yeah, I grew up in Houston, but I benefited from Nikola Tesla's benevolence, specifically AC powered air-conditioning and ice-cold refrigeration.
 No, it takes a real die-hard Texan who can handle her heat, humidity, and humiliation raw, somebody like my mother, who watched every game in every one of those Astro's losing seasons.
 Yes, the cover of Sport Illustrated in 2014 was satirical, at best, to the poor and downtrodden Astros fans in the summer of 2014.
 Think how it must have felt to the players.

 Well, Dodger fans, I'm sure you know what happened next.
 Guess who won the 2017 World Series?
 You got that right.
 The Houston Astros forever will be the 2017 World Series Champs.

 Yes, there is more to the story.
-There was a sign-stealing scandal and MLB suspended some managers and took away some draft picks, yet the Astros retained the title much to the consternation of sore losers everywhere.[^24]
+There was a sign-stealing scandal and MLB suspended some managers and took away some draft picks, yet the Astros retained the title much to the consternation of sore losers everywhere.[^25]

 ![](media/image5.jpg){width="4.572916666666667in" height="5.0in"}